IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/reservation-duration-policy.md

 Workshop Manager requests must be submitted minimally **7** days before the intended start date of the workshop engagement.
 Submitting requests earlier than the 7 day lead time is highly encouraged.
 This 7 day lead time on requests allows for the IBM Technology Zone team to prepare, review, and allocate resources to support our user's workshop environment needs.

-For requests that exceed the max duration of **3** days and max of **30** environments being requested, an exception request is required for further executive approval.
+For requests that exceed the max duration of **3** working days and max of **30** environments being requested, an exception request is required for further executive approval.

 Follow the steps below for exception request process:
 1. Schedule your workshop with the requested duration and total number of environments needed